How long is a weekend?

 For more info on Little V’s Vietnamese Restaurant click here >

-We had back to the hotel, suitably refreshed and after a good nights sleep we head out on Sunday morning to wandering the city, it’s blissfully quiet probably as many of the shops don’t open until later, but it’s enough to make us want to come back again soon.
+We head back to the hotel, suitably refreshed and after a good nights sleep we head out on Sunday morning to wander the city, it’s blissfully quiet probably as many of the shops don’t open until later, but it’s enough to make us want to come back again soon.

 Other places to see at The Hague